Christine de Baan: Later career

-In the new millennium De Baan joined the Fonds BKVB, later the Mondrian Fund, were she chaired the advisory board of the national funding for art and design for four years.
+In the new millennium De Baan joined the Fonds BKVB, later the Mondrian Fund, where she chaired the advisory board of the national funding for art and design for four years.
 She was program director of the International Architecture Biennal Rotterdam from 2006 to 2008.
 From 2008 until 2013 she was director of DutchDFA, the Dutch design Dutch Design, Fashion and Architecture.

 Afterwards De Baan continued a program director, advisor and/or lecturer nationally and international form Dublin, to Cape Town and Beijing.
 In Arnhem she was advisor for the Arnhem Fashion Biennale in 2014-15 and directed the Sonsbeek and State of fashion foundation in Arnhem for a year.

 Work

 Products of Imagination

 Around 1985 De Baan had started cooperating with the designer Ed Annink to research the state of the design and young designers in the Netherlands.
 Ed van Hinte explained:

 A similar research in those days had been performed by Renny Ramakers for a series of her articles in de Volkskrant.
 The three of them decided to join forces to promote the new wave of ideas of those Dutch designer.
 They started a foundation in 1987, and named it "Products of Imagination," abbreviated POI or P.O.I.
 Their cooperation resulted in the publication of a book under the same name, and the organization of multiple design exhibitions.